PrefectHQ/prefect/docs/guides/debugging.md

 ## Cloud

-When using Prefect Cloud there are the additional concerns of authentication and authorization.
+When using Prefect Cloud, there are the additional concerns of authentication and authorization.
 The Prefect API authenticates users and service accounts - collectively known as actors - with API keys.
 Missing, incorrect, or expired API keys will result in a 401 response with detail `Invalid authentication credentials`.
 Use the following command to check your authentication, replacing `$PREFECT_API_KEY` with your API key:

 ```bash
 curl -s -H "Authorization: Bearer $PREFECT_API_KEY" "https://api.prefect.cloud/api/me/"